Full and free-flowing conversations should sit at the centre of our relationships at work. Effective leaders help to make them happen.

 If people feel they have a real stake in what happens, they’ll be more likely to contribute.

 Find opportunities for regular conversations and interactions.
 Making it routine will make it just another part of the culture.

-Most of us, at some time, will have resorted to communicating with a colleague by email or similar precisely because it seems the easiest, quickest (least messy?) way to send a message.
+Most of us, at some time, will have resorted to communicating with a colleague by email or similar precisely because it seems the easiest, quickest, perhaps least exposing way to send a message.
 And, sometimes, that’s the right decision.
-But if that’s the only way we communicate with our teams, we’re effectively closing ourselves off from the relationship and trust-building power of face-to-face verbal communication and also the mind-expanding and idea-enhancing opportunities that conversation offers.
-At a time when we have more ways than ever to exchange information, it’s more important than ever to take the time for conversations that might even meet with the approval of Mark Twain himself.
+But if that’s the only way we communicate, we’re effectively closing ourselves off from the relationship and trust-building power of face-to-face verbal communication and also the mind-expanding and idea-enhancing opportunities that conversation offers.
+At a time when we have more ways than ever to exchange information, it’s important to realise that true conversations are about much more than just exchanging information.
+They also have the power to challenge us, clarify our thinking, change and transform us.
+And for that, it’s more than worth taking the time for conversations that might even meet with the approval of Mark Twain himself.

 Register for insights and updates or implement one of our levy-funded leadership programmes by clicking on the buttons below.